Last updated: November 29, 2022

-This page is updated Monday to Friday on regular business days at 5 p.m.
+This information is updated Monday to Friday on regular business days at 5 p.m.

-AHS continues to do all it can to ensure we have enough ICU capacity to meet patient demand, including opening additional spaces and redeploying staff.
+AHS continues to do all it can to ensure we have enough ICU capacity to meet patient demand.

 The table below shows the historical annual occupancy of beds in all five zones since 2018.
 AHS uses this information to monitor, manage, and adjust the number of beds across the province based on factors like – seasonality, the availability of health care workers and other emerging issues.